Not yet rated Add your review

 Range of Appearance

 Fennel, native to the Middle East and Mediterranean, is a perennial that can grow from 5 to 6 feet in height.
 The plant has a bluish green hue and grows in colonies in waste places, on roadsides, along fence lines, and in vacant lots.
-When crushed, it gives off a distinct licorice-like aroma.
 It has clustered basal leaves and alternate stem leaves.
 Both the basal and stem leaves are pinnate, look fernlike, and are compounded three or four times.
 The yellow flowers grow in flat-topped umbels.
 Fennel prefers full sun and low to moderate amounts of water, and it does best in well-worked, well-drained soil.

 Seed, aboveground plant